Is each one spelled correctly? Capitalized correctly?

 Please proofread all documents.
 Errors are common with the issues below, so please be alert for these points of Gordon College style.

-A.M. and P.M. should be formatted as small capital letters, as shown here.
+A.M. and P.M. should be formatted on posters, html and print invitations, and other “display pieces” as small capital letters, as shown here.
 (In media that cannot display this, lowercase a.m. / p.m.)

 Ampersands (&) should only appear in official or legal titles.